chiragbiradar/Assignment/README.md

-# Periskope Clone
+# whatsapp Clone

-A comprehensive Periskope clone built with Next.js, Tailwind CSS, and Supabase, featuring real-time messaging, offline support, and a modern UI.
+A comprehensive whatsapp clone built with Next.js, Tailwind CSS, and Supabase, featuring real-time messaging, offline support, and a modern UI.

 ## Features